At a Glance

 - Qualifications: Experience in HR and benefits advisory roles, strong communication and analytical skills required.

-- Other info: Applications welcome from all backgrounds; flexible hours available.
+- Other info: Open to all backgrounds; flexible hours available for full or part-time work.

 The predicted salary is between 30000 - 42000 £ per year.